ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+_

+FEMALE EDUCATION.

+“ Like mother, like children.”
+The Rev. S.
 Dyer says: ‘ When residing among the
 Choctaw Indians, I held a conversation with one
 of their principal chiefs respecting the succes-